root-project/web/manual/object_ownership/index.md

 The global [`gROOT`](https://root.cern/doc/master/classTROOT.html) object has several utility collections, for instance of all functions `gROOT->GetListOfFunction()`, canvases `gROOT->GetListOfCanvases()`, and files `gROOT->GetListOfFiles()`.
 Objects that are members of these collections and are still "alive" during program tear-down are deleted by `gROOT`.
-If they get deleted eariler, they de-register themselves from `TROOT`'s lists ("recursive remove") to prevent double deletions.
+If they get deleted earlier, they de-register themselves from `TROOT`'s lists ("recursive remove") to prevent double deletions.

 ## Ownership by creating objects